Coercive citation: Definition

 In one incident, which has been cited as a particularly blatant example of coercive citation, a journal editor wrote: "you cite Leukemia [once in 42 references].
 Consequently, we kindly ask you to add references of articles published in Leukemia to your present article".

 Such a request would convey a clear message to authors: "add citations or risk rejection."

 The effect of coercive citation is to artificially increase the journal's impact factor.
 Self-citation can have an appreciable effect: for example, in a published analysis, one journal's impact factor dropped from 2.731 to 0.748 when the self-citations were removed from consideration.
-It is important to note that not all self-citation is coercive, or indeed improper.
+Not all self-citation is coercive or improper.

 The practice of coercive citation is risky, as it may damage the reputation of the journal, and it hence has the potential of actually reducing the impact factor.
 Journals also risk temporary exclusion from Thomson Reuters' Journal Citation Reports, an influential list of impact factors, for such practices.